 - On a daily basis, all goats are looked at several times and if anything is off at all, they will be evaluated and if necessary we come up with a treatment plan.
 Doing this daily enables us to notice a minor issue that could become a big problem if left untreated.

-- We live in a very copper deficient area of the United States, so we copper bolus(COWP) all goats 6 months and older roughly every four months or as needed.
+- We live in a very copper deficient area of the United States, so we copper bolus(COWP) all goats 6 months and older roughly every six months or as needed.

 - Goats are all given a CDT vaccine once a year.

 - All goats 6 months and over are tested once a year for CAE, CL & Johnes through WADDL.
 We have never had any of these diseases on our farm.
 Test results are published on our website.